 Jupiter spends its 2013-2014 apparition in Gemini, about as far north as it ever gets in the celestial sphere.
 This is good news for northern observers, who can see Jupiter for a very long time and quite high in the sky.

-Jupiter is reasonably well-placed for telescopic observing from July 2012 through April 2013.
-At the beginning of this period, Jupiter is visible only around dawn, but by October the king of planets is fairly high in the sky by midnight or earlier.
+Jupiter is reasonably well-placed for telescopic observing from August 2013 through May 2014.
+At the beginning of this period, Jupiter is visible only around dawn, but by November the king of planets is fairly high in the sky by midnight or earlier.